 Some methods also focus on process drifts from other perspectives other than the control-flow perspective.
 For example,~\cite{Stertz2019} detects process drifts from the data value perspective (eg. the change of activity attribute values),~\cite{Brockhoff2020} applies the earth mover's distance to detect time and control-flow drifts together (eg. the change of activity execution time).

-In summary, existing methods which are highly accurate are sensitive to noises in event logs.
-Methods which are capable of handling noises could improve their accuracy.
-A new method which requires fewer user-inputs and can produce highly accurate results while properly handling noises is needed in this field.
+In summary, existing methods which are highly accurate are sensitive to noise in event logs.
+Methods which are capable of handling noise could improve their accuracy.
+A new method which requires fewer user-inputs and can produce highly accurate results while properly handling noise is needed in this field.